openzfs/openzfs-docs/docs/Project and Community/Signing Keys.rst

    gpg: Total number processed: 1
    gpg:              unchanged: 1

-After the pubic key is imported the signature of a git tag can be verified as shown.
+After the public key is imported the signature of a git tag can be verified as shown.

 ::